jake-knerr/chess/README.md

 }
 ```

-#### In HTML, prefer to apply states after other classes.
+#### In HTML, prefer to write states after other classes.
 If multiple states are applied, sort them by the name of the states alphanumerically, left-to-right.

 ```css
 /* component */